chrisabos/Rat17F_Machine/README.md

-	GRT	Pops two items from the stack and pushes 1 onto TOS if second item is larger otherwise push 0 LES	Pops two items from the stack and pushes 1 onto TOS if the second item is smaller than first item otherwise push 0 EQU	Pops two items from the stack and pushes 1 onto TOS if they are equal otherwise push 0 JUMPZ	{IL - Instruction Location} Pop the stack and  if the value is 0 then jump to {IL}
+	GRT	Pops two items from the stack and pushes 1 onto TOS if second item is larger otherwise push 0 LES	Pops two items from the stack and pushes 1 onto TOS if the second item is smaller than first item otherwise push 0 EQU	Pops two items from the stack and pushes 1 onto TOS if they are equal otherwise push 0 GEQ	Pops two items from the stack and pushes 1 onto TOS if second item is larger or equal to the first item otherwise push 0 LEQ	Pops two items from the stack and pushes 1 onto TOS if second item is less or equal to the first item otherwise push 0 NEQ	Pops two items from the stack and pushes 1 onto TOS if they are not equal otherwise push 0 JUMPZ	{IL - Instruction Location} Pop the stack and  if the value is 0 then jump to {IL}
 	JUMP	{IL} Unconditionally jump to {IL}
 	LABEL	Empty Instruction; Provides the instruction location to jump to